Last Updated on July 21, 2023 by Chase Manhattan

 Additional Cleaning Tips

 - Get as many microfiber cloths as you can.
 It’s best to wipe with a clean towel.
-Dirty towels will only make your job harder, dirt particles will stick to the bay again.
+Dirty towels will only make your job harder, other debris particles will stick to the engine bay again.
 This is a must if you have never cleaned the engine bay before.

-- If you don’t have a water hose nor a pressure washer, consider going to a self-serve car wash.
+- If you don’t have a garden hose nor a pressure washer, consider going to a self-serve car wash with a low pressure spray.
 You can find one of these things there.

 - You can add some warm water to the stuck dirt.
-Don’t just scrub too hard, it’s easier to get rid of loose dirt.
+Don’t just scrub too hard, it’s easier to get rid of loose debris.

 - If you are a messy worker, use rubber gloves.
 Also, use safety glasses while applying the degreaser and while rinsing.